prajnash/agentic-ai-vpn-management-tool/README.md

 | `GOOGLE_CLOUD_PROJECT` | `testingproject-456103` | Tells the Firestore client which GCP project to connect to |
 | `FIRESTORE_DATABASE` | `userentry` | The named database — without this it defaults to `(default)` and can't find your collections |

----

-## Common Issues

-**Agent says "Sorry something went wrong" repeatedly** The OpenAPI schema in the tool definition is missing the operation the agent is trying to call.
-Open the tool in Conversational Agents, check the schema, and confirm all three paths (`/raise_support_case`, `/update_ticket`, `/check_vpn_user_access`) are present.

-**Cloud Run returns 404 on `/`**
-Expected — there is no route defined for the root path.
-Use `/health` to test liveness.

-**Firestore writes go to the wrong collection**
-Check that `FIRESTORE_DATABASE=userentry` is set in your Cloud Run environment variables.
-If missing, the client connects to the `(default)` database and creates new collections there instead.

-**Agent creates a new user entry even though the employee exists** The employee ID passed to `raise_support_case` doesn't match the Firestore document ID exactly.
-Document IDs are case-sensitive.
-Confirm the employee typed their ID correctly.